mintlayer/MLT-Token/staking_guide.md

 IMPORTANT NOTE: Keep in mind that each time you call the updateRewardToDistribute or stake functions in the MLStaking.sol contract, you must FIRST approve those tokens by calling the increaseAllowance function of the token contract.

-After that we can use the `stake` function to stake some token and start receiving rewards.
+Next, we can use the stake function to stake some token and start receiving rewards.

+The stake function receives two parameters:
+1. amount_ which is the number of tokens to be staked
+2. lockMonths_ which is an integer between 0 and 6 to determine the number of months to lock the tokens

+If you want to stake without a lock, you must pass the lockMonths_ parameter as zero.

 After some time passed we can unstake and withdraw the rewards by calling the `getReward` function.

-You cannot yet stake ML tokens in the pool with a locking period (example: 1 month) because this feature is still in development.

-IMPORTANT QUESTIONS:

-1. Do we want:
-a. only one pool of tokens for all rewards or
-b. do we want one pool for normal staking, another for one-month-locking staking, another for six-month-locking staking, and so?

-2. You said:
-a.
-Pool duration = 6 months.
-Are we ready with this?
-b.
-Locking periods: 1,2,3 4,6 months.
-What is the difference between points 2.a and 2.b ?